autosapien/CarND-Vehicle-Detection/README.md

     return heatmap
 ```

-One can see using the threshold a number of false positives are removed
+One can see using the threshold a number of false positives are removed.

 ![heatmap](output_images/heatmap_test1.jpg)